-Main picture is me at an Authors talk in Beverley with one of my favourite authors Clare Mackintosh – the queen of the twist and downright lovely person – She’s been an inspiration for a long time…
+Main picture: At an Authors talk in Beverley with one of my favourite authors Clare Mackintosh – the queen of the twist and downright lovely person – She’s been an inspiration for a long time…

 My long romance with writing…